boltlabs-inc/zip-spec/zip-bolt-support.rst

 (1) Ability to create a funding transaction such that the transaction inputs are anonymous.
 (2) Ability to escrow funds to a multi-signature address with a fix for transaction malleability.
-(3) Ability to verify additional fields from the transaction inputs/outputs as part of signature verification.
-(4) Ability to do relative time locks for commitment transactions to support unilateral channel closing.
+(3) Ability to do relative time locks for commitment transactions to support unilateral channel closing.
-(5) Ability to do absolute and relative time locks to support multi-hop payments.
+(4) Ability to do absolute and relative time locks to support multi-hop payments.
-(6) Ability to validate Bolt-specific commitment opening message and closing signature using WTPs:
+(5) Ability to validate Bolt-specific commitment opening message and closing signature using WTPs:

     - check the validity of the commitment opening
     - check the validity of randomized/blinded signature on the wallet commitment in closure token
     - check the validity of revocation token signature in the event of a channel dispute by merchant

-(7) Ability to verify the transaction output using WTPs such that:
+(6) Ability to verify the transaction output using WTPs such that:

     - if customer initiated closing, first output pays out to customer with a time lock (to allow merchant to dispute customer balance) and second output pays out to merchant immediately
     - if merchant initiated closing, a single output that pays the merchant the full balance of the channel with a time lock that allows for customer dispute